nvamsikrishna05/ERA-S5/README.md

 ----------------------------------------------------------------
 ```

-`utils.py` contains the utility functions for training the model, testing the model, summary of the model
+`utils.py` contains the utility functions for training the model, testing the model, plotting the training metrics of the model

 `S5.ipynb` contains the code for Using the MNIST Dataset and training the model

+## How to Use

+Open the `S5.ipynb` file and Model Can be trained using the MNIST Data.
+Alternatiely `model.py` file can be imported directly in any another notebook and can be trained on other datasets and saved to the disk.

+Standalone, `utils.py` can also be used for the generic train, test and metrics plotting methods irrespective of the notebook file and the model file.